Gartner spent plenty of time in 2020 focusing on the legal tech market, and we look forward to more as 2021 kicks into gear.

 The trouble for legal IT is that, as the report highlights, few products meet all their needs, and that adoption can take too long when it comes to finding the right product or combination of them to solve a businesses’ pressing issues.
 All of which can leave legal professionals twiddling their thumbs or using outdated resources or a collection of incompatible tools to get things done while waiting for IT to deliver a new solution.

 What businesses need now are AI services that help automate and add intelligence to processes for use cases like due diligence and contract risk analysis.
 Legal process and services automation helps in these areas, while businesses themselves look for broader digitization and distribution of key knowledge across the organization.
-As growth in self-service apps, chatbots and no-code solutions help make digital solutions more accessible to lawyers and professionals, relying on IT departments for the heavy lifting will decrease.
+As growth in self-service apps, chatbots and no-code app builder solutions help make digital solutions more accessible to lawyers and professionals, relying on IT departments for the heavy lifting will decrease.

 About Market Guides

 Underpinning this research is Gartner’s assumption that “By 2023, 33% of corporate legal departments will have a dedicated legal technology expert to support the increasing automation of core in-house workflows.”
 They will help business leaders and operators understand the technologies and how they interact with legal operations and workflows.
 But what about today, and what about the other 67%?